Nurse Who Said ‘Stupid’ Stephon Clark ‘Deserved’ To Be Shot By Cops Loses Job

 Arechiga’s cousin, Ernest Duenez Jr., was shot and killed by a police officer in 2011.
 Since then, she has campaigned against police shootings and helped organize demonstrations to raise awareness about other shooting deaths.

 Stephon Clark, a 22-year-old father of two, was shot and killed by Sacramento cops in his grandmother’s backyard earlier this month.
 Police body cam footage showed that the officers thought Stephon was armed and fired at him 20 times.
-No gun was found on the scene.
+No gun was found at the scene.
 The cops later discovered that Clark was just holding his cellphone.

 In the wake of Stephon’s death, protesters have staged numerous demonstrations all over Sacramento.
 At one such event on Saturday night, a Sacramento County Sheriff’s Deputy struck and injured an elderly woman with his patrol car.